yun-mei/matlab/README.md

 # matlab

-contains matlab assigment completed in class to effectively show my understanding on this language
+contains matlab assigments completed in class to effectively show my understanding on this language